yorickpeterse/yorickpeterse.com/source/articles/the-design-and-impact-of-building-a-simple-key-value-database-in-inko.md

 ---
 {
-  "title": "Building a simple key-value database in Inko", "date": "2025-03-24T00:00:00Z"
+  "title": "The design and impact of building a simple key-value database in Inko", "date": "2025-03-24T00:00:00Z"
 }
 ---